Weber-Blaess One-Room School: A Future From Its Past

 The school.s name has been changed over the years.
 Originally, it was known as the Downer School, taken from the name of Abraham Downer, who was the director of schools for many years.
 Mr. William Blaess bought the Downer farm in 1899.
 He was the school director for 14 years and so, the school.s name was changed to Blaess.
 The Blaess family also boarded the teacher for several years.
 It was favored by teachers for its good food and accommodations.
 Clara Blaess Gale, daughter of William Blaess, attended this school and later became its teacher.
 Recently, the land on which the school was built was owned by the Raymond Weber family and currently, by Raymond.s daughter Janet and her husband Milton Weidmayer.

 The school had three sessions: summer, fall, and winter.
 The younger girls went to school during the months of May, June, and July because, during regular school sessions, the older boys were too rough.
 During these months, the boys were busy helping with the farm work.
-Some students attended a few months, while others attended five or six months each year.
+Some students attended for a few months, while others attended for five or six months each year.
 Their promotion was not based on grade level.

 The McGuffey Readers were used for instruction and a student progressed from one reader to the next level reader.
 It would depend on how often the students attended school as to how fast they progressed in the readers.
 The school did not have sequential grades until later years.
 The Webster Speller was used for spelling instruction.
-On the last day of school, games and a picnic were held, with box socials and Christmas highlighting the remainder of the year.
+The last day of school, games and a picnic were held, with box socials and Christmas highlighting the remainder of the year.
 Monies earned from the box socials were spent on things for the school.

 Over the years, some changes have taken place to the building, including the installation of electric lights in the mid-1920s.
 The front addition was added and included a coatroom and coal bin, as wood was no longer used for heating.
 When the siding was replaced, the color changed from red to white with green trim.